IceWorks38/Zelda-for-Ti-84-ce/README.md

-# Zelda-for-Ti-84-ce
+ZeldaCE

-A zelda game for the TI 84+ ce
+ZeldaCe will be a zelda game for the TI-84+ CE.

+This program will be written in Ice.